siderolabs/talos/website/content/v1.12/talos-guides/configuration/disk-management/layout.md

 +---------------+-----------------------------------------------------------------------+
 ```

-In this layout, the `EPHEMERAL` partition was limited to 500GB, and two additional partitions were created for `ceph-data` and `local-storage`,
+In this layout, the `EPHEMERAL` partition was limited to 500GB, and two additional partitions were created for `csi-data` and `local-storage`,
 and they were created on different disks.